ganeshkbhat/phpUtils/README.md

 # phpUtils
-List of commonly used, unavailable, and needed array utility functions like modifiers and handlers for simple as well as complex nested arrays
+List of commonly used, unavailable, and needed utility functions for PHP currently contains Array Modifiers